YannickDot/console.image/README.md

 He showed all the new stuff coming in Chrome Devtools in the latest version of Chrome (v55).
 [Here is the link.](https://www.youtube.com/watch?v=HF1luRD4Qmk)

-This is HIS idea.
+This is **his** idea.
 I've only managed to reproduce his output from what I've seen on his snippet. 😉

 ## Usage